 When Is the Best Time

-However, even trespassing the Haiku Stairs will be prosecuted.
+However, even trespassing on the Haiku Stairs will be prosecuted - you are breaking the law.
 If the police are watching you trespassing the stairs, you get into trouble.
 An officer is sporadically posted at the top of the stairs, dropped off by helicopter.
-This is the information I got provided this April 2022, which was new to me.
+This is the information I got provided in April 2022, which was new to me.
 Obviously, when you reach the famous stairs, you want to access them and take the best snap of your whole vacation.
 I only recommend hiking up and down the Moanalua Ridge Trail, the legal way.
 Otherwise, you may get into serious trouble.
 We even saw a police helicopter while walking a part of the stairs.

-Although the city council voted to leave the stairs where they are the mayor proclaimed to remove them.
+Although the city council voted to leave the stairs where they are, the mayor proclaimed to remove them.
+The majority doesn't want to lose the historical monument and iconic landmark.
 It will take another one or two years to tear them down.
-This is plenty of time for the "Friends of the Haiku Stairs" to continue striving for the preservation of the Haiku Stair.
-The costs for removal are increasing steadily the reason it is again on the city agenda.
+This is plenty of time for the "Friends of the Haiku Stairs" to continue striving for the preservation of the Haiku Stairs.
+The costs for removal are increasing steadily, estimated to top ten million dollars.
 If you wish to support the "Friends of the Haiku Stairs" follow the link.
-Lots of help is needed for a survival of this unique stairs and the best view of Hawaii!.
+Lots of help is needed for the survival of these unique stairs and the best view of Hawaii!

-Hiking up and down the Haiku Stairs is still illegal.
+Hiking up and down the Haiku Stairs means breaking the current law.
 There is more security now and a regular police presence.
 Occasionally police helicopters check if people are on the stairs and drop off an officer at the top.
 Just to give you an idea of what can happen, in one week, 70 illegal hikers were identified while walking on the stairs, and 5 of them got arrested.
 The only way not to run into the police and avoid this $1.000 fine is the legal way on the Moanalua Track.
 However, trespassing on the stairs on the top is already illegal.
 A guide is unnecessary, but good preparation for the Moanalua Track is relevant!
 Check out my Packing List below.
 The Haiku Stairs teeters on the brink!

-There is a $ 1 million budget to remove the stairs soon but estimated to increase at least 1.5 million currently.
-While the "Friends of the Haiku Stairs" hoped to introduce a shuttle and a limit of 80 hikers daily.
+The "Friends of the Haiku Stairs" hoped to introduce a shuttle and a limit of 80 hikers daily.
 However, the biggest issue was getting the agreement of the abutting landowners which they didn't do for 30 years already.
 Parts of the trail are on land owned by the state department of Hawaii.
 They also discussed a compromise to relocate the stairs, but this wouldn't be the same, IMO.
-Many locals consider the view from the top to be the best of Hawaii and I agree.
+Many locals consider the view from the top to be the best in Hawaii, and I agree.

 Most important for the hike is the weather.
 Pick out the day with the most stable weather, and if it was dry the day before, even better.
 Although Honolulu is dry, rain may occur in the valley and on the ridge.
 The weather is more changeable the higher you get.